 Do you want to become a part of the growing gig economy in Malaysia and reap the many benefits that it promises?
 Do you want to become your boss but don’t know how and where to begin?
 Here’s a quick read to guide you through the freelancing process.

-Freelancing enables a life that is free of ringing alarms, crowded commutes and decking up on corporate suits.
-Factors such as the rising cost of living in Malaysia, advancement of digital platforms, company’s inclination to cost cutting via on-demand hire, a constant need to upskill and work in diverse environments, create an undying need for freelancing opportunities.
+Freelancing enables a life free of ringing alarms, crowded commutes, and decking up on corporate suits.
+Factors such as the rising cost of living in Malaysia, advancement of digital platforms, company's inclination to cost-cutting via on-demand hire, a constant need to upskill and work in diverse environments create an undying hunger for freelancing opportunities.

-The flexibility of choosing one’s own schedule makes freelance jobs in Malaysia popular.
-Unemployed, young parents, students, or people with family liabilities, can maintain their income cycle by carrying out gigs ranging from android development, iOS development, graphic designing, web development, to digital marketing.
-However, freelancing is not just a popular option among this bracket but applicable for anyone who wants to work independently.
+The flexibility of choosing one’s schedule makes freelance jobs in Malaysia popular.
+Unemployed, young parents, students, or people with family liabilities, can maintain their income cycle by carrying out gigs ranging from android development, iOS development, graphic designing, web development to digital marketing.
+However, freelancing is a popular option among this bracket and applicable for anyone who wants to work independently.

 Local freelancing jobs are rare and poorly paid.
 Expats usually receive work permits or employment passes when they have a full-time job at hand.
-Employment passes are also tied to a particular job and organisation.
-Therefore, a job switch requires a reissuance of this pass.
-This is why foreign nationals and Malaysians prefer to freelance for companies outside the country.
+Employment passes are also tied to a particular job and organization.
+Therefore, a job switch requires another issuance of this pass.
+This stressful requirement is why foreign nationals and Malaysians prefer to freelance for companies outside the country.

 Freelancing work in Malaysia requires the fulfillment of the following conditions:

 - Above 16 years of age

 - Citizen or permanent resident of Malaysia or hold an Employment Pass